opentx/lua-reference-guide/lcd/lcd_functions-overview.md

 ##### Description

 Lcd functions allow scripts to interact with the transmitter display.
 This access is limited to the 'run' functions of One-Time and Telemetry scripts.
+Widget scripts on the Horus (X10 and X12S) can make use of the lcd functions as well.

 ##### Notes: